-The Board recognizes that well defined corporate governance processes is vital in enhancing corporate accountability and transparency and is committed to ensure high standards of corporate governance to preserve and maintain stakeholder value.
-All Directors including Independent Directors fully participated and contributed to decision making process of the Board.
+The Board recognizes that well defined corporate governance processes is vital in enhancing corporate accountability and transparency and is committed to ensure high standards of corporate governance to preserve and maintain stakeholder Directors including Independent value.
+All Directors fully participated and contributed to decision making process of the Board.